Tears as Freiburg wins its last game at Black Forest stadium

 Streich has been in charge since December 2011 and in that time has become a firm fan favorite – as well as among rival teams’ fans.

 Freiburg attacked from the start against Augsburg, forcing an early corner, before Lukas Kübler opened the scoring in the sixth minute.
-Kübler scored off a rebound after Rafa Gikiewicz saved Christian Günter’s initial shot.
+Kübler scored off a rebound after Rafa Gikiewicz saved Günter’s initial shot.

 Lucas Höler lifted the ball over Gikiewicz for Freiburg’s second in the 25th, and Vincenzo Grifo converted a penalty for 3-0 in the 31st.
-It was the 999th Bundesliga goal scored at the stadium.
-And the last.
+It was the 999th goal scored in 360 Bundesliga games at the stadium.

 Streich took over after the final whistle before supporters enjoyed a rendition of “You’ll Never Walk Alone.”
+Former Freiburg coach Volker Finke, who led the club to its first Bundesliga promotion in 1994, and former German soccer federation president Fritz Keller were among those present.

 Freiburg is one of only two unbeaten teams in the Bundesliga after six rounds.
 Bayern Munich, which stretched its lead at the top to three points over the weekend, is the other team.